SRC-technology/SRC/meetings/2019-04-01/agenda.md

 ## Brochure Website

-Given the opportunities to increase the exposure of SRC, and the nature of these venus implying some interesting pair of eyes being laid upon us, I'd like to propose we spend some time setting up a website that conveys what we strive for, what we are working on right now, and that provides ways for people to submit donations.
+Given the opportunities to increase the exposure of SRC, and the nature of these venues implying some interesting pair of eyes being laid upon us, I'd like to propose we spend some time setting up a website that conveys what we strive for, what we are working on right now, and that provides ways for people to submit donations.